swillasnomads/Blog/content/posts/May12-16_NZ_S3.md

 {{< figure src="/img/May12-16/roberts_view.jpg" >}}
 &nbsp;

-It was also a 5 star hard rated track on All Trails and though shorter (12.3km) with less elevation gain (540 meters) this trail was expected to take 5h20 mins to complete.
+It was also a 5 star rated track on All Trails and though shorter (12.3km) with less elevation gain (540 meters) this trail was expected to take 5h20 mins to complete.
 We were 2 of 4 people on this amazing trail that day.

 {{< figure src="/img/May12-16/bridge_roberts.jpg" >}}
 &nbsp;